THE CACTUS MAN

 AN OFFICIAL SOURCE FOR DOGTUFF™ TURF GRASS

 Considered by many to be the most cold-hardy Agave.
+From the highest altitudes of New Mexico's Guadalupe Mountains.
 Its stunning blue leaves are tipped with bold, dramatic black spines.
 New Mexico Agave is more compact in form than Agave parryi.
 It makes a gorgeous garden subject.
 12-15" high x 18-24" wide.
 Full sun.
-Zone 5, possibly zone 4 with microclimate.
-Sold in 3.5 inch pot.
+Zone 5, possibly zone...

 A stunning, rare, deep blue hybrid of two winter hardy Agaves.
 Cold hardy to Zone 5.
 It will be at least 15 years to bloom.
 Incredible, impressed leaf patterns better than on most agaves.
 15" high x 20" wide.
 Very polite in the garden.
 Minimal production of pups.
 Comes in 2.5 inch pot.